 Clotting is a vital mechanism to prevent the body from harm.
 Without blood clotting, cuts would keep bleeding, and small leaks in the internal blood vessels could cause serious problems.

 Blood clots are a serious public health concern.
-According to the Centers for Disease Control and Prevention (CDC), as many as 100,000 people die from blood clots each year in the United States.
+According to the Centers for Disease Control and Prevention (CDC), as many as

 This article looks at types of blood clot, their symptoms, and some treatment options.